Fistula Surgery Training Initiative

 To address the fistula surgery equipment gap and ensure women receive the best possible care, FIGO, in collaboration with Medical Aid International (MAI), supplies much needed surgical equipment to Fellows.
 Equipment supplied through this collaboration includes the FIGO Specification Fistula Instrument set, which was developed based on the recommendations of leading fistula surgeons.

 For more information, or to enquire about placing an order, please contact the fistula project team.

 Raising awareness on the International Day to End Obstetric Fistula

-On 23 May each year, FIGO joins the global community to raise awareness about obstetric fistula and generate much-needed additional support for women affected.
+On 23 May each year, FIGO joins the global community to raise awareness about obstetric fistula and generate much-needed additional support for affected women.

-Visit our International Day to End Obstetric Fistula page for an excellent range of resources, including authentic stories, graphics and social media assets to help you call attention to the International Day to #EndFistula.
+Visit our International Day to End Obstetric Fistula page for a comprehensive range of resources, including authentic stories, graphics and social media assets that you can use to highlight and add momentum each 23 May to the International Day to #EndFistula.

 23 May International Day to End Obstetric FistulaImageRead more

 10-10-10 Action PlanImageRead more